How to Choose Quilt Thread Without Overthinking It

 Step back 6–10 feet.

-Introducing Thread Bundles Curated by Principle — Not Colour
+Introducing Thread Bundles Curated by Recommendation — Not Just Colour

-When thread is sold in bundles, it’s often grouped by season or colour family.
-While those can be fun, they don’t always help when you’re standing at your machine trying to decide which thread will actually work on your quilt.
+When thread is sold in bundles, it's often grouped by season, colour family, or coordinated shades.
+Those collections can be beautiful, but they don't always make thread selection any easier when you're standing at your machine wondering which thread will actually work on your quilt.

-The thread bundles at Lori's Quilting Shop were curated differently.
+The bundles at Lori's Quilting Shop are curated differently.

-If you’d like to print a simple reference, the Thread Selection Guide is available on the Reference Hub Page.
+If you'd like a printable summary of these principles, you'll find the Thread Selection Guide on the Reference Hub.

 BUNDLE DESCRIPTIONS